CollaboratingPlatypus/PetaPoco/README.markdown

 * Tiny, and absolutely no dependencies!
 * Works with strictly undecorated POCOs, or attributed almost-POCOs.
+* Easy to configure and includes [fluent configuration] out of the box.
 * Helper methods for Insert/Delete/Update/Save and IsNew
 * Paged requests automatically work out total record count and fetch a specific page.
 * Easy transaction support.